VisiSB/EC2withAnsible/README.md

 3rd part is my custom deployment of WordPress site.
 It can be edited however you want.
 It is made for instances inside the subnet, so the first part inside install/tasks/main.yml is for configuring networking.
 Add the commands and packages you want to install and run it like any other ansible-playbook

+4th part is configuring the proxy
+I am using haproxy to route traffic to internal workers Just edit the proxy/files/proxy.cnf and add the IPs of your workers

 ### WORK IN PROGRESS ###